tritum/form_element_linked_checkbox/README.md

 * Output: `I accept the <a href="/privacy-policy" target="_blank">terms and conditions.</a>`

 If want to use the link inside your label, define the link position in the label with a character substitution.
+We highly **recommend** this way.

 Example: